narrowendrun/beam_tracker_RL/README.md

 # Beam Tracker RL

-Minimal Gymnasium environment for deterministic beam tracking with optional rectangular occluders.
+Minimal Gymnasium environment for beam tracking with rectangular occluders.
 The agent observes only recent SNR feedback, recent beam actions, and normalized range; privileged geometry is returned through `info` and episode logs for debugging and plots.